 To file for Chapter 7 bankruptcy you fill out several forms describing your property; income; monthly living expenses; debts; exempt property – the property you keep out of bankruptcy; any property you sold or gave away; and money you spent during the previous two years.
 The trustee reviews your papers at a short hearing, called the “creditors’ meeting,” which you must attend.
 Creditors may attend, too, but rarely do.
 After this meeting, the trustee collects your nonexempt property to sell to pay your creditors.
 If the property isn’t worth very much or would be cumbersome to sell, the trustee can abandon the property – meaning you get to keep it.

 Chapter 7 Bankruptcy – When It Might not Help

 Filing for Chapter 7 bankruptcy is only one way to solve debt problems.
 In several situations, Chapter 7 bankruptcy may not be the right choice.

 You previously received a bankruptcy discharge

-You cannot file for Chapter 7 bankruptcy if you obtained a discharge of your debts under Chapter 7 or Chapter 13 in a case begun within the past six years.
+You cannot file for Chapter 7 bankruptcy if you obtained a discharge of your debts under Chapter 7 or Chapter 13 in a case that began within the past six years.

 A previous bankruptcy case was dismissed